 Fascination with the tallest, fastest, biggest continues apace with China and Dubai dominating many lists, although neither make an appearance on the top 7 highest monuments in the world list.

 1. Gateway Arch, St Louis, Missouri, USA – Standing at an impressive 192 meters (630 feet), the iconic Gateway Arch forms part of the Jefferson National Expansion Memorial and was completed in 1965.
 The arch offers spectacular views of up to 30 miles in every direction and adult tickets cost just 10 USD each.
 And if you’re looking for a unique wedding venue, the arch can cater for that too!
+If you want to get a first-hand look at it, don’t forget to get your ESTA visa!

 2. San Jacinto Monument, La Porte, Texas, USA - The column of the San Jacinto Monument reaches 174 meters (570 feet) and was completed in 1939.
 There is a museum within the monument that details Texas history and a movie theatre that tells the story of ‘The Battle of San Jacinto’.
 And the highlight of your visit will be a trip to the observation deck which is nestled beneath the Lone Star of Texas topper.
 An adult ticket with access to the exhibition, museum and observation deck is 12 USD.